-Oppenheim works have been praised for its ability to transform the prosaic into the poetic.
+Tune into an insightful discussion in the PA Talks series with Chad Oppenheim, Miami-based architect and founder of Oppenheim Architecture on his prolific works.
+Oppenheim works have been praised for their ability to transform the prosaic into the poetic.
 Through passion and sensitivity towards man and nature, Oppenheim creates monumental yet silent architecture that elicits a site’s inherent power.

 The firm has received multiple distinctions, including over 45 AIA Awards.
 The international practice has received over 80 awards and distinctions, including the AIA’s highest distinction, the Silver Medal, and has been featured in numerous publications around the world.
 In 2018, Oppenheim Architecture was the recipient of one of the National Design Awards by Cooper Hewitt, Smithsonian Design Museum.